 Understanding Neurofeedback Therapy

-Therapists use treatment alongside addiction counseling services.
+Therapists use neurofeedback therapy alongside addiction counseling services.
 It pinpoints structural injuries to the brain.
-In particular, it focuses on brain wave data to highlight areas of the organ that require targeted stimulation.
+In particular, neurofeedback therapy focuses on brain wave data to highlight areas of the organ that require targeted stimulation.
 As you work with a specialist to collect the information, you gradually assist with the preparation of a brain map.

 Participating in the neurofeedback therapy program is easy.
 You meet with the therapist in a comfortable setting and begin the treatment.
 This often involves attaching electrodes to the scalp, which is painless.

 The electrodes connect to a machine that collects the data.
-Besides that, it provides a visual output that the expert then evaluates.
+In addition, it provides a visual output that the expert then evaluates.
 Throughout the session, you receive targeted brain stimulation.
 There are different ways of doing so.

 For example, you may receive a set of pages to read.
 In some cases, you interact with a video game.
 There are no right or wrong answers in neurofeedback therapy.
 It’s all about how your brain analyzes and processes the data it receives.

 This could be as simple as retraining your frontal lobe to function better for a higher level of concentration.
 In the process, you boost your ability to focus on the other rehab modalities.
-Similarly, neurofeedback therapy can help you enhance your productivity, which can eliminate one trigger for substance abuse.
+Similarly, neurofeedback therapy can help you enhance your productivity, which can help eliminate boredom, a common trigger for substance abuse.

 Most importantly, a neurofeedback therapy program is an excellent addition to any set of treatments.
 These options could include: